JESTR: Joint Embedding Space Technique for Ranking Candidate Molecules for the Annotation of Untargeted Metabolomics Data: Introduction

 With advances in instrumentation, it is now possible to not only measure the mass of ionized molecules, but to also measure masses of ionized molecular fragments.
 Combining liquid chromatography (LC) with mass spectrometry (MS) or combining two such analysis steps (tandem MS/MS) have now become dominant in metabolomics.
 The measured mass spectrum is a collection of peaks (Figure \ref{fig:intro}A).
 Each peak is represented by its mass-to-charge (m/z) ratio, where the charge is known and is often +1 or -1, and a relative intensity.
 Even for an experienced analytical chemist, assigning a chemical structure to LC-MS or MS/MS spectra is an unsolved problem as the spectrum provides a partial view on the measured molecule.
 Indeed, only ions that are formed by the loss or a gain of a charge can be detected by mass spectrometry.

 Several techniques address the spectra annotation problem.
 The go-to technique is “spec-to-spec” comparison (Figure \ref{fig:intro}B) of the measured query spectra against spectra that are cataloged in spectral reference libraries \citep{kind2018identification}.
-However, despite the growth in spectral libraries, e.g., GNPS \citep{wang2016sharing}, NIST \citep{NIST20}, MoNA \citep{MoNA}, annotation rates remain extremely low due to the imitated coverage of spectral libraries in comparison to the space of all potential molecules.
+Searching spectral libraries using learned embeddings, e.g., Spec2Vec \citep {huber2021spec2vec}, MSBERT \citep{zhang2024msbert}, DreaMS \citep{bushuiev2024emergence}, can improve search performance.
+However, despite embedding advances and growth in spectral libraries, e.g., GNPS \citep{wang2016sharing}, NIST \citep{NIST20}, MoNA \citep{MoNA}, annotation rates remain extremely low due to the imitated coverage of spectral libraries in comparison to the space of all potential molecules.
 In addition, measured spectra vary tremendously under differing instrument settings, e.g., ionization energy, solvent type, and adduct formation (additional functional groups attached or removed from the ionized molecule).
 A molecule therefore may have many corresponding spectra, which further limits library coverage.
 A recent search of spectra within 15,327 datasets \citep{wang2016sharing} deposited in the MassIVE (Mass Spectrometry Interactive Virtual Environment) database against 586,647 reference spectra cataloged in the GNPS reference library yielded a positive identification rate of 2.3\% \citep{martin2024molecular} (Figure \ref{fig:intro}C).